 Cheapest car insurance for seniors after an accident in Kansas

-Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
-While the increase varies by insurer, our data show that drivers can expect their premium to jump by 62% after one at-fault accident with property damage exceeding $2,000.
+Similar to a ticket or DUI, an accident on your record will lead to higher insurance rates.
+Although the exact increase depends on the insurer, data show drivers can expect a 62% hike in premiums after an at-fault accident with property damage over $2,000.

 Typically, the premium increase remains for three to five years, making it essential to find an affordable insurer.
 According to our data, the following companies provide the cheapest car insurance for seniors in Kansas after an accident.